 RDW Blood Test Normal Range

 Typically, healthy red blood cells have a clinical range of sizes between 6 to 8 micrometers across the diameter.
 This is the mean score from the corpuscular volume.
 If the test registers a higher figure, you have a high positive test.
-While a lower number means your RDW blood CV test is low.
+While a lower number means your RDW blood CV low.